dalesgit/logseq/pages/Epiphany-1-draft-2.md

 We are meant to see the meaning of our own lives through the lens of Jesus’ baptism.
 Our own lives are given meaning as we recognize more and more an identification with Jesus’ baptism.

-The beginnings of my own journey as an adult Christian is wrapped up with trying to make sense out of **baptism.**
+The beginning of my own journey as an adult Christian is wrapped up with trying to make sense out of **baptism.**

 ## My own journey into my baptism

 When I was a teenager I gave very little thought to baptism.
-My mother and my siblings all went to church every Sunday.
-I don’t think however that I saw very many baptisms because in those days baptisms were done outside of the Sunday service.
-Baptism was a private affair and indeed I think regarded primarily as a transaction between God and the infant.
+I went to church every Sunday, along with my mother and my siblings.
+I don’t think, however, that I saw very many baptisms because in those days baptisms were done outside of the Sunday service.
+Baptism was a private affair and indeed, I think, regarded primarily as a transaction between God and the infant.
 It was general practice in the Episcopal church that children were baptized not long after birth or at least when family could be gathered together.

 I’m pretty sure that no one set out to instruct me about what baptism was all about so what I knew and thought about it I picked up from general information, and particularly what was stressed at the time of my own confirmation.